mrpurplenz/cvauth/README.md

 CVAuth can be installed directly from GitHub.
 It is recommended to install inside a Python virtual environment.

 ---
+Preparation
+You need to install and have a working direwolf version A great resource for that can be found here
+[The modern ham - Ultimate Direwolf Installation guide for packet radio - Windows and Linux}(https://youtu.be/iDQd1SoGgQE?si=fIfgTmMcmtIlO6qF)

 ### Option 1 — Install Directly from GitHub (Recommended)